-When Peter was discussing the length of time it is taking before Jesus returns to set up His Kingdom on Earth as it is in Heaven in 2 Peter Chapter 3, he referenced Psalm 90:4 where it says a thousand years are like a day come and gone.
-Peter writes: Remember this; one day before the Lord is as a thousand years, and a thousand years are as one day.
+When Peter discussed the time it is taking before Jesus returns to set up His Kingdom on Earth as it is in Heaven in 2 Peter Chapter 3, he referenced Psalm 90:4 where it says a thousand years are like a day come and gone.
+So Peter writes: Remember this; one day before the Lord is as a thousand years, and a thousand years are as one day.

-Barnabas in his Letter explains and develops this further when he writes:
+Barnabas, in his Letter, explains and develops this further when he writes: Barnabas 14:6